GopiHariraj/DevOps-Project-1/Github Cmd Project 2/README.md

 # GIT and GitHub Concultion

-                 GIT
+              Git

-1)It is installed locally on the system
+1) It is installed locally on the system
-2)Git is manitain by Linux
+2) Git is manitain by Linux
-3)Git can manage source code entire History
+3) Git can manage source code entire History
-4)NO managment futures
+4) NO managment futures
-5)Open Source LIcense
+5) Open Source LIcense

 |            GitHub
 1) GitHub is the service hosted on the web Exclusivly CLoud Based
 2) Github is own by Microsoft
 3) Hosting service of github repository